ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 Pipelines run concurrently unless you configure them to serialize by using the new `Limit current runs by this trigger` switch.
 {: important}

 Both types of pipelines isolate jobs or steps from one another by running in separate containers, and by using an image that you choose.
-Classic and Tekton pipelines both exist in a [toolchain](https://cloud.ibm.com/devops/toolchains){:external} and depend on that toolchain to add more tool integrations that are used in the build, test, and deployment process.
+Classic and Tekton pipelines both exist in a [toolchain](https://cloud.ibm.com/devops/toolchains){: external} and depend on that toolchain to add more tool integrations that are used in the build, test, and deployment process.
 {: tip}

 On 20 November 2020, Dockerhub introduced rate-limiting on anonymous image pulls.
 This change might impact users that are running tasks that reference Dockerhub-hosted images.
 It is recommended that you use an alternative registry, such as IBM Cloud Container Registry.